MukeshSaren18/tasktracker/README.md

 Get Started with TaskTracker

-with the use of Task Tracker we can keep track of our tasks
+with the use of TaskTracker we can keep track of our tasks

 The tasktrackersweb is created using react js with hooks and redux